ikkez/F3-Sugar/SchemaBuilder/readme.md

 -   **$schema->getDatabases();**

-	Returns a list of all databases available (except SQLite).
+	Returns an array of all databases available (*except for SQLite*).
 Can be useful for installation purpose, when you want the user to select a database to work on.
 Therefor just create your DB connection without selecting a database like:
 	```
 	$db = new \DB\SQL('mysql:host=localhost;port=3306;dbname=', $user, $password);
 	```
 	Some DB engine default setups also grants simple read operations, without setting a user / password.

-##### managing tables
+#### managing tables

 -   **$schema->getTables();**

-	This will return a list of all tables available within the current database.
+	Returns an array of all tables available within the current database.

 - 	**$schema->createTable( $tableName );**